nos1dot618/gotps/README.md

 ### Responses
 - `200 OK`: The OTP was received successfully.
 - `400 Bad Request`: No OTP was provided in the request.
+- `500 Internal Server Error`: Unable to process the request.
+Possible reasons: Error occurred while inserting data into the database for user registration.
+Or foreign key constraints failed.

 ## 2. Register Device
 - **URL**: `/register_device`